The Decision

 Published 2024

-The first empirical test of the contagious fire thesis using a randomized controlled trial.
+The first randomized controlled trial testing the contagious fire thesis.
 The study quantified the phenomenon and provided an explanatory framework for understanding how shooting behavior spreads among officers in group engagement scenarios.
+Published in the Journal of Criminal Justice.

 Collaboration & Partnerships